alexnsaba/elevator-challenge/README.md

 # Elevator Challenge
 ## Introduction
-This solution allows provides 5 functionalities. namely:
+This solution provides 5 functionalities. namely:
  - Showing the statuses of all elevators
  - Showing the status of the individual elevator
  - Calling an elevator to a certain floor